hayaalbast/GDClass/README.md

 # GDClass

-Linear regression implemented using gradient descent, mini batch gradient descent, and stochastic gradient descent, all with regularization.
+A random equation was generated, then Linear Regression was implemented using Gradient Descent, Mini Batch Gradient Descent, and Stochastic Gradient Descent, using object-oriented programming, all with Regularization.